-Scrubs is a nursing magazine with an on-line blog which recently posted the “Top U.S. States to be a Nurse in 2012” by Linda Lampert.
+Scrubs is a nursing magazine with an on-line blog that posted the “Top U.S. States to be a Nurse in 2012” by Linda Lampert.
 Linda, using salary data from a 2012 staff survey published by Physician’s Practice, includes New York as one of the top three states to be a nurse.
 I agree that the numbers might look good to an outsider, but the reality is that most nurses in New York State work in Manhattan hospitals and compared to the cost of living, nurses don’t make as much money as you think.

 I was recently offered a critical care position at a major New York City hospital while I was working as a contract employee.
 The hospital is unionized and the salary is non-negotiable.
 Here is the breakdown: